Last Updated: October 17, 2024

 Once you’ve obtained your Employer Identification Number, check if your new Oklahoma LLC will need any licenses or permits.
 To determine if your LLC is required to obtain a license or permit, start by visiting the Oklahoma Department of Commerce’s Business Licensing and Operating Requirements page.

 Your LLC could need licenses or permits on the federal, state, and/or local levels.
-Many licenses are also industry-specific.
+Many licenses are also industry-specific, making this step especially crucial for PLLCs (though it’s equally important for standard LLCs).
 Unfortunately, there’s no central place to check to see if your business has every license and permit it needs, so you’ll need to do some research to make sure you’ve covered all the bases.

 If you just want peace of mind knowing that your business has all the licenses and permits it’s legally required to have, our business license report service can do the work for you.